Protohepanvirus

-Hepanhamaparvovirus is a genus of viruses that belongs to the Hapanhamavirinae subfamily of the family Parvoviridae.
+Protohepanvirus is a genus of viruses that belongs to the Hepanvirinae subfamily of the family Parvoviridae.
 Insects and shrimps serve as natural hosts.
 Infection leads to mortality in the early larval and postlarval stages of the shrimp.
-There is only one species in this genus: Fenneropenaeus chinensis hepatopancreatic densovirus (Hepanhamaparvovirus decapod1).
+There is only one species in this genus: Fenneropenaeus chinensis hepatopancreatic densovirus (Protohepanvirus decapod1).

 Structure

-Viruses in genus Hepanhamaparvovirus are non-enveloped, with T=1 icosahedral symmetry and round geometries.
+Viruses in genus Protohepanvirus are non-enveloped, with T=1 icosahedral symmetry and round geometries.
 The diameter is around 21-22 nm.
 Genomes are linear, around 6kb in length.